nodegui/svelte-nodegui/website/docs/guides/getting-started.md

 ### Setting up on Linux

-> React NodeGui currently supports Ubuntu 16.04 and Debian 10 and up.
+> Svelte NodeGui currently supports Ubuntu 16.04 and Debian 10 and up.
 Although other Linux distributions can also be easily supported.
 NodeGui currently only supports 64bit OS.

 **Requirements:**